 To stay agile while adopting Industry 4.0 initiatives, companies are taking decisive action to improve their cybersecurity.
-The intent is to wisely allocate capital to resources that prevent or minimize the impact that cybercriminals and nation states will have upon U.S. manufacturers.
+The intent is to wisely allocate capital to resources that prevent or minimize the impact that cybercriminals and nation-states will have upon U.S. manufacturers.
 As decoupling and reshoring initiatives take place, North America will experience increased attacks and financial losses.
 To address these growing risks, manufacturing companies will conduct regular cybersecurity risk assessments to identify potential threats, locate vulnerabilities, and strengthen their cyber attack recovery plans.
 Even if a manufacturer has unified threat management systems in place, there’s no guarantee they’ll be able to stop malicious activity before it disrupts key workflows.
-In fact, research from IBM found that companies take an average of 197 days to identify a security breach, and roughly 69 days to contain it.
+In fact, research from IBM found that companies take an average of 197 days to identify a security breach and roughly 69 days to contain it.

 Assessing the Risks of Common Cyber Attack Methods

-One of the best ways to protect critical information assets and internal systems is by identifying potential hacking methods that could lead to prolonged downtime, data loss or theft, workflow interruptions and other financial losses.
+One of the best ways to protect critical information assets and internal systems is by identifying potential hacking methods that could lead to prolonged downtime, data loss or theft, workflow interruptions, and other financial losses.
 According to the National Institute of Standards and Technology, the five main cybersecurity threats impacting manufacturers include:

-4. Spam: Spam messages aren’t just annoying to deal with, they can also carry harmful malware, ransomware, or adware.
+4. Spam: Spam messages aren’t just annoying to deal with; they can also carry harmful malware, ransomware, or adware.
 In fact, close to 94% of all malware is delivered via email, CSO reported.
-Once a hacker has established a foothold inside internal IT systems, they can quickly spread malware to network infrastructure, connected endpoints and management consoles.
+Once a hacker has established a foothold inside internal IT systems, they can quickly spread malware to network infrastructure, connected endpoints, and management consoles.

 Other Key Threats to Include in a Cybersecurity Risk Assessment

 When conducting a cybersecurity risk assessment, manufacturers should aggressively identify vulnerabilities within their network infrastructure, endpoints, control systems, and IT management platforms.
 This proactive approach enables greater visibility over vulnerable access points and can help IT administrators predict possible threats before they cause serious financial damage.
 Considering $2.9 million is lost to cybercrime every minute, according to projections for RiskIQ, it’s never been more important for manufacturers to bolster their IT posture.
 That’s why the team at Certitude Security™ is committed to protecting manufacturers from injustice.
-We help manufacturing companies develop an effective cybersecurity strategy, gain clarity on the business impact, perform a collaborative risk assessment processes, and assist with establishing internal controls.
+We help manufacturing companies develop an effective cybersecurity strategy, gain clarity on the business impact, perform collaborative risk assessment processes, and establish internal controls.
 All of these decisive actions are needed for securing your business and being compliant.